MaharajSrinath/HotelDataAnalysis/README.md

 ```
 Most common stay length is 3 days/nights and we can observe here that for shorter stays say <=4 days City Hotel is preferred the most, whereas for longer stays Resort Hotel is preferred.

-**3. Connect to Power BI to the database** --> **4.
-Visualize** --> **5.
-Summarize findings**
+**3. Connect to Power BI to the database**

-Now we import this data from SQL server to PowerBI for further analyzing the data and try to answer following questions.
+Now we import this data from SQL server to PowerBI for further analyzing the data and try to summarize findings

- Q1) Which agent makes the most no. of bookings? done
- Q2) Which room type is in most demand and which room type generates the highest adr? done
- Q3) Which meal type is the most preffered meal of customers? done
- Q4) What is the percentage of bookings in each hotel? done
- Q5) Which is the most common channel for booking hotels? done
- Q6) Which are the most busy months? ?????
- Q7) From which country most of the guests are coming ? done
- Q8) How long do people stay at the hotels? done
- Q9) Which hotel seems to make more revenue? done
- Q10) Which hotel has a  higher lead time? done
- Q11) What is preferred stay length in each hotel? done
- Q12) Which hotel has higher bookings cancellation rate. done
- Q13) Which hotel has a high chance that its customer will return for another stay? done
- Q14) Which channel is mostly used for the early booking of hotels? done
- Q15) Which channel has a longer average waiting time? done
- Q16) Which distribution channel brings better revenue-generating deals for hotels? done
- Q17) Which significant distribution channel has the highest cancellation percentage? done
- Q18) Does a longer waiting period or longer lead time causes the cancellation of bookings?
- Q19) Whether not getting allotted the same room type as demand is the main cause of cancellation for bookings?
- Q20) Does not alloting the same room as demanded affect adr?
- Q21) What is the trend of bookings within a month?
- Q22) Which types of customers mostly make bookings? done

 -- We load the Hoteldata table along with market_segment$ and meal_cost$ table and establishing relationship in PowerBI.